-- 1. Viewing obscene materials that could be construed as harassment. - 2.
-Copying or transferring materials that do not honor U.S copyright laws (e.g., copyrighted files downloaded from P2P or torrent applications). - 3.
+- 1. Viewing obscene materials which could be construed as harassment - 2.
+Copying or transferring materials which do not honor U.S copyright laws (e.g., copyrighted files downloaded from P2P or torrent applications). - 3.
 Participation in online activities during class time, when the said activity does not relate to the educational objectives.
-Such activities include, but are not limited to the following: use of online music, games, video, Skype, Snapchat or any other major bandwidth-consuming activity. - 4.
-Harassing, libeling, slandering or threatening others. - 5.
-Using someone else's access credentials to access the networks or printing services. - 6.
-Updating of personal devices during school hours (e.g., iPhones, tablets, smartwatches). - 7.
-Plugging into the network data ports on campus. - 8.
-Other uses deemed inappropriate by the IT Department.
+Such activities include, but are not limited to the following: use of online music, games, video, Skype, Snapchat or any other major bandwidth consuming activity - 4.
+Harassing, libeling, slandering or threatening of others - 5.
+Using someone else's access credentials to access the networks or printing services - 6.
+Updating of personal devices during school hours (e.g., iPhones, tablets, smart watches) - 7.
+Plugging into the network data ports on campus - 8.
+Other uses deemed inappropriate by the IT Department